awsmhacks/impacket/examples/README.md

 ### [karmaSMB.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/karmaSMB.py)
-The idea of this script is to answer any file read request
-with a set of predefined contents based on the extension
+The idea of this script is to answer any file read request with a set of predefined contents based on the extension asked.
-asked, regardless of the sharename and/or path.
-When executing this script w/o a config file the pathname
-file contents will be sent for every request.
+When executing this script w/o a config file the pathname file contents will be sent for every request.
 If a config file is specified, format should be this way:
    <extension> = <pathname>
 for example:
    bat = /tmp/batchfile
    com = /tmp/comfile
    exe = /tmp/exefile
-The SMB2 support works with a caveat.
-If two different
-filenames at the same share are requested, the first
-one will work and the second one will not work if the request
-is performed right away.
-This seems related to the
-QUERY_DIRECTORY request, where we return the files available.
-In the first try, we return the file that was asked to open.
-In the second try, the client will NOT ask for another
-QUERY_DIRECTORY but will use the cached one.
-This time the new file
-is not there, so the client assumes it doesn't exist.
-After a few seconds, looks like the client cache is cleared and
-the operation works again.
-Further research is needed trying
-to avoid this from happening.